shank24/HackerRank-Code/README.md

-# HackerRank-Code
+# Java Updates
-This repo contains code specific to Hacker Rank Problems.
+This repo contains code specific to Java Updates and some Code problems.